microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-auditlogquery.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an audit log query, which is used to query and retrieve relevant audit log records.
+Represents an audit log query that is used to query and retrieve relevant audit log records.

 Inherits from [microsoft.graph.entity](../resources/entity.md).